-God is the only One who can predict the future—and make His predictions come true.
-What does He want you to know about Bible prophecies of the end times?
+God is the only One who can predict the future—and make His prophecies come true.
+What does He want you to know about the end-time prophecies of the Bible?

 What will happen in the end times?

 The world will come to the brink of human annihilation before Jesus Christ returns to save us from ourselves.

 When Jesus’ disciples asked about what would happen at the end of the age of man’s rule, a pivotal part of His answer was: “For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
 And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened” (Matthew 24:21-22).

 The book of Revelation outlines the events of the end time through opening seven seals, the seventh of which reveals seven trumpet plagues.
 And the seventh of these trumpets includes the seven last plagues.